logsem/clutch/README.md

 A higher-order separation logic for proving termination-preserving refinements using probabilistic couplings.

+[PAPER.md](PAPER.md) provides a mapping from the paper to the Coq formalization.

 ## Building the development

 The project is known to compile with